Trinidad Cuba is a beautiful colonial city on Cuba’s southern coast, in Sancti Spiritus Province.

 Colonial-era buildings such as the Santísima Trinidad Cathedral, Holy Trinidad Cathedral, and Convento de San Francisco are also around the Plaza Mayor, as well as the Municipal History Museum.

 Apart from the main square, you can get a little happily lost in the streets of Trinidad, they all look a bit similar at first glance.

 In addition to experiencing the historic city center and the white sands of Playa Ancon, Trinidad has a lot of other fun activities and worthwhile sights to offer the exploring traveler!

 A Few Interesting Things To Do In Trinidad

 The region offers beautiful beaches and water activities, nature experiences as well as food, museums and history, and of course music!

-You can also opt for visiting tobacco farms on horseback, see how they roll the famous cigars, and try the local rum and sugar extract.
+You can also opt for visiting tobacco farms on horseback, seeing how they roll the famous cigars, and trying the local rum and sugar extract.

 You don’t have to be in Havana to experience social dancing or a fun salsa class!
 In Trinidad, several places offer classes of Cuban salsa, including the Salsa Casino, to visitors (and of course locals).

 You can also explore other dance styles, like the mambo, and rhumba, or even more exotic dances like the bachata and the kizomba.